benstepp/warframe-sim/readme.md

 react will use the build to control user interaction with the app react will use the mutated weapon to show stats

+Mods all have POSITIVE values
+Auras and stances have POSITIVE values
+Mod slots provide NEGATIVE values